Peter Beshar

-Peter Justus Beshar is an American attorney who has served as general counsel of the Department of the Air Force since March 18, 2022.
+Peter Justus Beshar is an American attorney who had served as general counsel of the Department of the Air Force.
 Beshar has previously worked in various roles at Marsh McLennan for 17 years.

 Education

 Beshar earned a Bachelor of Arts degree from Yale University in 1984 and a Juris Doctor from Harvard Law School in 1989.

 Career

 Beshar served as a law clerk for Judge Vincent L. Broderick.
 In 1992 and 1993, Beshar worked as an advisor to Secretary of State Cyrus Vance.
 He later served as assistant attorney general of New York, where he managed the New York State Attorney General's Task Force on Illegal Firearms.
 From 1995 to 2004, he worked at Gibson Dunn as co-chair of the firm's Securities Litigation Group.
 Beshar joined Marsh McLennan in 2004 and has since worked as executive vice president and general counsel of the company.
 Beshar was appointed to the board of trustees of the Woodrow Wilson International Center for Scholars by President Barack Obama in 2015.

 Beshar has written op-ed columns on cyberwarfare and cybercrime policy for The Washington Post, The New York Times, Fortune, Fast Company, and U.S. News & World Report.